contao/docs/docs/manual/article-management/content-elements.en.md

 **Show guests only:** The content element is visible by default and is hidden as soon as a member has logged on to the frontend.

-## Heading {#heading}
+## Header {#header}

 The content element "Heading" adds a heading to the article.
 Most content elements support entering a heading directly, so you don't have to use the element separately each time.

-**Heading:** Here you can enter the headline.
+**heading:** Here you can enter the heading.

 With the select menu to the right you can define the semantic hierarchy of this heading.
-The most important headline of the page is given as `h1` (usually only one per page), while the values `h2` to `h6` represent hierarchically lower headlines and occur several times, of course.
+The most important headline of the page is shown as `h1`specified (usually only one per page), while the values up `h2`to `h6`hierarchically lower headlines are shown and of course occur several times.

-**Individual template:** Here you can overwrite the standard template `ce_headline`.
+**Individual template:** Here you can overwrite the standard `ce_headline`template.

-**HTML output**
+**HTML outputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <h1 class="ce_headline first last">…</h1>